mbarnig/Marylux-648-TTS-Corpus/README.md

 * The clips with single words have been assembled into samples each with 4 words, separated by commas
 * The clips with noise or wrong pronunciations have been removed
 * The transcriptions of all remaining clips have been manually checked, mistakes corrected, numbers and abbreviations expanded
-* The samples with a standard deviation between the audio- and text-length higher than 0.8 have been removed
+* The samples with a standard deviation between the audio- and text-length higher than 0.8 have been removed after the final quality check

  The result is a new database with 648 samples, called Marylux-648-TTS-Corpus.